Written by Raffles – Aged 10

 Bodleian Library, Oxford

-Maybe she wore an invisibility cloak to sneak in and steal a recipe for a lasagne love potion from one of the millions of books at the Bodleian Library, which was used in a few of the Harry Potter films.
+Maybe she wore an invisibility cloak to sneak in and steal a recipe for a lasagne love potion from one of the millions of books at Oxford’s Bodleian Library, which was used in a few of the Harry Potter films.

 Harry Potter at New College Cloister, Oxford

 I loved this spot because this is where big meanie, Draco Malfoy, is turned into a ferret in ‘Harry Potter and the Goblet of Fire’.
 That scene always cracks me up.
-I tried to use the same spell on my sister but it didn’t work, darn it.
+I tried to use the same spell on my sister but it didn’t work, damn it.
 Guess I’m stuck with her.